How piano chord inversions work is a question we get asked all the time as music teachers. What are they? How do they work? Why do I need them?

 Because, in addition to making songs sound more interesting, inversions also make it easier to change chords throughout a song.

 Here’s an example.
-Say you want to change chords from C Major to F Major:
+Say you want to change chords from C to F.

-Going from the root position of C Major to the root position of F Major requires you to leap inconveniently across the keyboard.
+Going from the root position of C to the root position of F requires you to leap inconveniently across the keyboard.

-Going from C Major root position to F Major 2nd inversion is just next door!
+Going from C root position to F 2nd inversion is just next door!

-Here’s another example: C Major to A Minor.
-C Major (C-E-G) and A Minor (A-C-E) have two notes in common: C and E. So, all we have to do is switch G for A.
+Here’s another example: C to Am.
+C (C-E-G) and Am (A-C-E) have two notes in common: C and E. So, all we have to do is switch G for A.

-This means going from C Major root position (C-E-G) to A Minor 1st inversion (C-E-A).
+This means going from C root position (C-E-G) to Am 1st inversion (C-E-A).

 (Sidenote: We adjusted the fingering from 1-3-5 to 1-2-5 — it’s just comfier this way.)